mslusarz/csv-nix-tools/doc/csv-grep.1.md

 :   use *PATTERN* as a basic regular expression pattern

 -E *PATTERN*
-:   use *PATTERN* as a extended regular expression pattern
+:   use *PATTERN* as an extended regular expression pattern

 -F *STRING*
 :   use *STRING* as a fixed string pattern